-We are the only “mental health” clinic in Richmond that provides this specific set of comprehensive clinicians that includes “talk” therapists offering diverse treatment approaches as well as collaborative specialists in the areas of psychiatry, mindfulness, and educational support.
+We are the only “mental health” clinic in Richmond that provides this specific set of comprehensive clinicians that includes “talk” therapists offering diverse treatment approaches as well as collaborative specialists in the areas of psychiatry, mindfulness, psychological assessment, and educational support.

 Beginning with your first conversation with our welcoming specialist, we aim to distinguish ourselves from other healthcare resources in the community.
 We pride ourselves on responding to all initial service requests promptly within one business day, and by listening carefully to your questions and concerns to ensure that you are guided to the most appropriate care options.